Ayms/node-Tor/README.md

 The content is referenced by hash_names, which are the hash of the DB_CONNECTED answers so a malicious ORDB can not fake the content while relaying it.

-Each time an ORDB has a new hash_name 'abcd' it sends a STORE message ['abcd',ID,IP,port,modulus,P] to the closest node from the hash_name.
+Each time an ORDB has a new hash_name 'abcd' it sends a STORE message ['abcd',ID,modulus,IP:port,P] to the closest node from the hash_name (the ORDB queries the nodes and the bridge it is connected to and performs a lookup based on the closest one until no closest nodes can be found, the peers introduction during the lookup is performed by bridges or peers as for the peers discovery).

 Then the closest node sends the same STORE message to the closest node it knows from the hash_name, and so on.